cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ## What is this long string?

-You may have noted the `"/cosmos.bank.v1beta1.MsgSend"` string.
+Note the `typeUrl: "/cosmos.bank.v1beta1.MsgSend"` string.
 This comes from Protobuf and is a concatenation of:

 1. The `package` where `MsgSend` is initially declared:

     ```protobuf [https://github.com/cosmos/cosmos-sdk/blob/3a1027c/proto/cosmos/bank/v1beta1/tx.proto#L2]
     package cosmos.bank.v1beta1;
     ```

 2. And the name of the message itself, `MsgSend`:

     ```protobuf [https://github.com/cosmos/cosmos-sdk/blob/3a1027c/proto/cosmos/bank/v1beta1/tx.proto#L22]